wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.0.1 =
+* Fixed undefined indexes.
+* Added do_action() to the beginning and end of each phase in the Update and Delete class.

 = 1.0.0 =
 * Updated "Contributors" and "Author" fields to match WP.org username.